Skip to main content

 Appearance

 There is a one-handed typing option for individuals with hemiplegia.
-Scroll to Appearance then choose the Right hand only or Left hand only option.
+Next to hands, choose the Right only or Left only option.

 Copy typing